aristanetworks/avd/ansible_collections/arista/avd/docs/input-variable-validation-BETA.md

 The validation of input variables is performed in most AVD Action Plugins.
 The validation also supports automatic conversion of variable types, if configured in the schema.
 The supported types that can be converted from depends on the type to be converted to.
 The current implementation supports the automatic conversions listed below.
-Conversions will only happen if set in the schema.

 | From (`convert_types`) | To (`type`) |
 | ---------------------- | ----------- |